rdeodoo/odoo-toolbox/code-playbook/README.md

 _This document is following the official [Coding Guidelines] which you should read first._

-It contains a list of the most **common mistakes**, implicit **conventions** and non-written **best practices** related to Odoo coding.\
+It contains a list of the most **recurring mistakes**, implicit **conventions** and non-written **best practices** related to Odoo coding.\
+It also repeat some points mentioned in the official [Coding Guidelines] to add some explanation, example or emphasis on the importance to follow it.

 Those are important, because they make the code easier to read, easier to debug, faster to review, reduce the risk of bugs and just help ensuring consistency between Odoo repositories.

 **Basic example:**
-If you want to know where is the "Cup" record field of the "Kitchen" model, you should **always** find it without having to search:
+If you want to know where is declared the "Cup" relational field of the "Kitchen" model, you should **always** find it in a blink, without even having to search for it:
 - Exactly in the `/models/kitchen.py` file
 - Named exactly `cup_id`

-The views (form, list, ..) should be defined exactly in `/views/kitchen_views.xml`.
-Not in `/views/kitchen_templates.xml`, this is for portal/website QWeb views.
+The "Kitchen" views (form, list, ..) should be defined exactly in `/views/kitchen_views.xml` (not in `/views/kitchen_templates.xml`, this is for portal/website QWeb views).

+> [!IMPORTANT]
-👉 **Strict code convention is not a way to be annoying, it's a way to make everyone life easier and save time to everyone.**
+> 👉 **Strict code convention is not a way to be annoying, it's a way to make
+> everyone life easier and save time to everyone.**

-Remember, once you code is done:
+Remember, once your code is done, it will:
-- Someone will have to read and review it
+- **always** be read and reviewed, possibly multiple times, possibly by multiple people
-- Someone will (most likely) have to debug and fix it later, multiple times
+- **likely** have to be debug and fixed, possibly multiple times
-- Someone will have to read and upgrade it, multiple times
+- **always** be read and upgraded, multiple times, by multiple people

 ## Table of Contents